Smoking in Egypt

 The use of tobacco products in Egypt is widespread.
 It is estimated that approximately twenty percent of the population uses tobacco products daily.
 Cigarettes are the most common form of tobacco consumption in Egypt, with an estimated twenty billion cigarettes smoked annually in the country.
 After cigarettes, shisha water-pipes are the most common form of tobacco consumption.

-Recently legislation has passed in Egypt that prohibits smoking in public places and requires special warnings to be placed on tobacco packaging.
+In 2005 legislation was passed in Egypt that prohibits smoking in public places and requires special warnings to be placed on tobacco packaging.
 Smoking is far more common among men than it is among women, however, the number of women smokers is on the rise.
 The tobacco industry in Egypt is dominated by the Eastern Tobacco Company; however, since the cultivation of tobacco is prohibited in Egypt the manufacturer must rely entirely on imported tobacco.
 The number of adults smoking tobacco products in Egypt continues to rise, some suggest by as much as four to five percent annually.

-Prevalence in Society
+Prevalence in society

 Smoking in Egypt is prevalent with 19 billion cigarettes smoked annually in the country, making it the largest market in the Arab world.
 Inside cafes, hookah (shisha) smoking is common.
 As of 2012 smoking in Egypt has reached an all-time high with an estimated twenty percent, twenty million people, regularly using tobacco products.